-This part of the document specifies additional rules or features when using CDI in a Jakarta EE container.
-All content defined in [cdi-spec] applies to this part.
+This section specifies additional rules or features when using CDI in a Jakarta EE container.
+All requirements defined in the CDI specification also apply to this section.

 CDI implementations in Jakarta EE containers are required to support CDI Full.

 13.1.
 CDI Extended Concepts for Jakarta EE